mendix/widgets-resources/detox/README.md

 ### Run or debug the tests:

-To run all the specs: `npm run test:e2e:local:PLATFORM_NAME`
+To run all the specs(From the root directory of the repository or native-widget): `npm run test:e2e:local:PLATFORM_NAME`

-To run one spec file: `npm run test:e2e:local:PLATFORM_NAME FILE_NAME.spec.ts`
+To run one spec file(From the root directory of the repository or native-widget): `npm run test:e2e:local:PLATFORM_NAME FILE_NAME.spec.ts`

 Debugging: `npm run test:e2e:local:PLATFORM_NAME:debug`